Place Leaders Asia Pacific is delighted to announce the recipients of the 2016 Place Leaders Asia Pacific Awards.

 Awards Jury: Sara Stace, Link Place (Chair); Guy Luscombe, Director, Architects Johannsen and Associates; Dajon Veldman, Principal of Urban Design, Scott Carver.

-FORM.
+WINNER: FORM.
 Building A State of Creativity for, ‘Curators not Dictators: A Western Australian approach to Placemaking’

 For the past decade FORM has worked with communities all over Western Australia, from Pilbara mining towns to remote Aboriginal settlements; from port cities to regional farming towns; and from social housing projects and industrial heartland to white-collar suburbs.